 Stone found in nature, have to be quarried from their thick beds.
 After quarrying large pieces of stones, it is essential to break them into smaller sizes so that they can be used in buildings.

-The Dressing of stones is important so, that they are dressed into suitable shapes and polished to give a smooth surface if desired.
+The Dressing of stones is important so that they are dressed in suitable shapes and polished to give a smooth surface if desired.

 Dressing OF Stones: